Sylariis/discord_uwu_bot/README.md

 # discord_uwu_bot
-im so sorry i brought this horrendous existence into the orld
+im so sorry i brought this horrendous existence into the world

 COMMANDS: